OMerkel/Oware/README.md

-The rules currently realized in this software project are commonly known as Oware, Awari, Wari, Awélé, Awalé, Aualé, Ayò depending on the geographic origin and language spoken (Ghana, Yoruba, Nigeria, Côte d'Ivoire, Cabo Verde, plus other regions).
+The rules currently realized in this software project are commonly known as Oware, Awari, Wari, Awélé, Awalé, Aualé, Ayò depending on the geographic origin, culture and language spoken (Ghana and Côte d'Ivoire (Akan / Yoruba), Nigeria, Cabo Verde, plus other regions).
 These rules will be described inside the Oware application as well.

 ### Oware Rules